JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-When I got to my building, I headed upstairs and my dad immediately asked me if I wanted to eat anything, “Sure.”
+When I got to my building, I headed upstairs and my dad immediately asked me if I wanted anything to eat, “Sure.”
 I said as I headed back into my room.

-I took out the *Megalegs* flyer and looked it over again.
-Since I was just a kid with a basic allowance, I had about $8 saved up at the time.
+I took off my jacket, pulled out the *Megalegs* flyer and looked it over again.
+Since I was merely a kid with a basic allowance, I had just about $8 saved up at the time.
 Should I hit my dad up for the rest of the money I needed to get *Megalegs*?
 I dunno.

 “What’s that?” my dad said as he brought a plate of food to my room.
 “It’s a new game,” I said as I passed the flyer over to him to check out.
 He looked it over and said, “$29?
 That’s expensive!”
 I simply shrugged in response and left it at that.